darrenjw/scala-course/Setup.md

 ## Setting up your laptop for the course

 It will save time during the course if everyone sets up their laptop with some essential required software in advance.
+Since Scala runs on the JVM, and the JVM is platform independent, it doesn't really matter what OS is used - in particular, Linux, Windows and Mac should all be fine.
 The basic requirements are:

 * Download and install Java 8 (OpenJDK is fine) - *requires root/administrator access*
 * Download (or clone) this course code repository